 Brian Peay serves as executive vice president and chief financial officer of American Healthcare Investors, as well as chief financial officer of Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV, which are co-sponsored and managed by American Healthcare Investors.
 He oversees all financial matters on behalf of the companies, leading a team of approximately 70 experienced accounting professionals, all of whom have specialized experience in healthcare-related commercial real estate investment.
 Peay previously served as the chief financial officer of Veritas Investments, Inc., a private real estate investment management company with more than $2 billion of assets under management.
 Prior to joining Veritas, Peay served in a series of management positions with Glenborough, LLC, a formerly New York Stock Exchange-listed REIT, ultimately as executive vice president and chief financial officer.
 During his 15-year career with Glenborough, Peay was a member of a four-person executive management committee responsible for the strategic direction of the company, including the raising of approximately $450 million in common stock offerings and another $300 million in a convertible preferred stock issuance, as well as $2.5 billion in new and replacement acquisition financing.
 He also played an integral role in the sale of the formerly publicly traded real estate investment trust to Morgan Stanley Real Estate Fund.
 The sale resulted in a compounded annual total return in excess of 16 percent, or more than 5,000 basis points higher than the corresponding REIT index during the same 11-year period during which Glenborough was a public company.Peay began his professional career in 1988 as a manager with accounting firm Kenneth Leventhal & Company, which merged with Ernst & Young in 1995.
 He received a bachelor's degree in business economics from the University of California, Santa Barbara and earned a CPA designation from the state of California, which is currently inactive..

-Cora Lo serves as senior vice president, securities counsel of American Healthcare Investors, as well as corporate secretary of Griffin-American Healthcare REIT III.
-Lo is reponsible for all corporate and securities compliance in connection with the multi-billion dollar securities offerings and publicly registered companies sponsored by American Healthcare Investors.
+Cora Lo serves as senior vice president, assistant general counsel - corporate of American Healthcare Investors, as well as corporate secretary and assistant general counsel of Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV.
+Lo is responsible for all corporate and securities compliance in connection with the multi-billion dollar securities offerings and publicly registered companies sponsored by American Healthcare Investors.
 She previously served in an identical capacity for Griffin-American Healthcare REIT II until its $4 billion merger with NorthStar Realty Finance Corp.
 (NYSE: NRF) in December 2014.
 Prior to joining American Healthcare Investors, Lo served as senior corporate counsel for Grubb & Ellis Company, as well as senior corporate counsel and securities counsel for various investment management subsidiaries of Grubb & Ellis from 2005 through 2011.
 Previously, she spent more than three years as general counsel of a publicly traded company and an additional three years in private practice.
 Lo received a bachelor's degree from the University of California, Los Angeles and a juris doctorate from Boston University.
 She is a member of the California State Bar Association.

 Executive Vice President, Accounting & Finance